MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/ns-minitape-receive_token_information_header.md

 ### -field SegmentsProcessed

 The number of segments processed for the data transfer operation.
 Segments are copy length units used internally by a storage device's copy provider.
-On Windowssystems, this value is reserved and applications must ignore this member.
+On Windows systems, this value is reserved and applications must ignore this member.

 ### -field Reserved3